Life at Stanford

 Where Our Residents Live

-Stanford University Hospital in Palo Alto is 30 miles south of San Francisco and 15 miles north of San Jose.
-Kaiser Permanente is 15 miles to the southeast, and Santa Clara Valley Medical Center is 20 miles southeast.
+Stanford Health Center in Palo Alto is 30 miles south of San Francisco and 15 miles north of San Jose.
+Kaiser Permanente Santa Clara is 15 miles to the southeast, and Santa Clara Valley Medical Center is 20 miles southeast.
 Most of our residents live between the cities of Palo Alto, Menlo Park, and Mountain View.
 Some live as far south as San Jose, while others commute from San Francisco.